loophp/collection/docs/pages/api.rst

 Sort a collection using a callback.
 If no callback is provided, it will sort using natural order.

 By default, it will sort by values and using a callback.
-If you want to sort by keys, you can pass a parameter to change the behavior or use twice the flip operation.
+If you want to sort by keys, you can pass a parameter to change the behaviour or use twice the flip operation.
 See the example below.

 Interface: `Sortable`_